bheimbu/annoSnake/docs/source/introduction.rst

 |

-If you any questions or issues to report, please go to the `GitHub page <https://github.com/bheimbu/annoSnake>`_ and open a :guilabel:`New Issue`.
+If you any questions or issues to report, please go to the `GitHub page <https://github.com/bheimbu/annoSnake>`_ and open a :guilabel:`New issue`.